TRWhitney/Justice-Monument-Simulator/Spec.md

 - If the run ends before an event triggers, it never triggers.

 ### Insufficient funds policy (global + per-offer)
-- Default behavior: costs clamp at 0.
+- Default behavior: block actions that would reduce non-negative resources (coins, pop, retirement_chests, dismissals) below 0 unless `allow_insufficient_funds` is true; when allowed, costs clamp at 0.
 - Implement a global `debt_mode`:
   - `clamp_to_zero` (default)
   - `allow_negative`